prakhar7m/Clean-and-efficient-Pandas/README.md

 ## Getting Started

-To get started, simply clone this repository to your local machine and open the efficient-pandas.ipynb file in Jupyter Notebook.
+To get started, simply clone this repository to your local machine and open the cleanPandas.ipynb file in Jupyter Notebook.
 Each problem is contained in a separate cell, so you can run them individually and see the results.

 ## Contributing